willbrasic/Website_New/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
+  - title: Ed Zajac Prize for Best Third-Year Paper
+    date: '2025-05-01'
+    awarder: The University of Arizona
+  - title: Steve Manos Prize for Best Second-Year Paper
+    date: '2024-09-01'
+    awarder: The University of Arizona
+  - title: Data Science Roots for Resilience Fellowship
+    date: '2024-12-01'
+    awarder: The University of Arizona
   - title: C++ Data Structures & Algorithms
     url: https://www.udemy.com/course/data-structures-algorithms-cpp/
     date: '2024-06-11'